ldecaro/cdk-fargate-bg/README.md

 Self-Mutating pipelines promote the notion of a self-contained solution where the toolchain code, microservice infrastructure code and microservice runtime code are all maintained inside the same Git repository.
 For more information, please check [this](https://aws.amazon.com/pt/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/) blog about CDK Pipelines.

-The image below shows an example pipeline created with a deployment stages named `UAT`:
+The image below shows an example pipeline created with a deployment stage named `UAT`:

 <img src="/imgs/pipeline-1.png" width=100% >
 <img src="/imgs/pipeline-2.png" width=100% >

 ## **Stacks Created**

-In a minimal deployment scenario, AWS CloudFormation will display two stacks: `ExampleMicroserviceToolchain` and `ExampleMicroservicePreProd`.
-CDKPipelines takes care of configuring permissions to CodeDeploy, KMS and pipeline artifacts.
-The `ExampleMicroserviceToolchain` stack deploys the pipeline and the `ExampleMicroservicePreProd` stack deploys the component in the `PreProd` environment.
-In this case, toolchain and `PreProd` were deployed in the same account and region.
+In a minimal deployment scenario, AWS CloudFormation will display two stacks: `ServicePipeline` and `Service-UAT`.
+CDKPipelines takes care of configuring permissions to CodeDeploy, KMS and S3 (pipeline artifacts).
+The `ServicePipeline` stack deploys the pipeline and the `Service-UAT` stack deploys the component in the `UAT` environment.
+In this case, pipeline and `UAT` were deployed in the same account and region.

 &nbsp;<img src="/imgs/stacks.png" >
 ## <a name="cleanup"></a> Clean up